pierreeurope/GeoGridTrainer/README.md

 ## Level 3

-Here we would use meta elements for example by looking at historical grids and what people answered.
-The goal is to know **in advance** which ones are most likely to be legendary.
-Maybe even creating a 'people interest' index that just looks at the number of connection of a country on wikipedia or something like this.

-### Level 3 (implemented): Learning a Category

 The **Learning a Category** page is now an interactive drill tool:

 - **Pick a category** (any column) from a small dropdown, or click **Random**